HomeUN India Business ForumGroup on affordable housing discuss smart, replicable and scalable solutions to support ‘Housing for All’ by 2022

-The group discussed challenges facing the sector, including authentication of beneficiaries, expanding the geographical reach of sustainable solutions, enhancing collaborations, promoting eco-friendly materials, the need to integrate renewable energy solutions in housing, as well as policy and operational issues.
-More focused discussions on possible solutions included ways to reduce the cost of construction by using smart materials, plumbing and electrical solution, skills development of masons and contractors, use of technology and deployment of low-cost materials.
+The group discussed challenges facing the sector, including authentication of beneficiaries, expanding the geographical reach of sustainable solutions, enhancing collaborations, promoting eco-friendly materials, integrating renewable energy solutions in housing, as well as policy and operational issues.
+More focused discussions on solutions included ways to reduce the cost of construction by using smart materials, skills development of masons and contractors, use of technology and deployment of low-cost materials.

 For more details about the focus area.
 Click here.